-The ADN2870 has two methods for setting the average power $(P{AV})$ and extinction ratio (ER).
-The average power and extinction ratio can be voltage set using a microcontroller's voltage DAC outputs to provide controlled reference voltages to PAVREF and ERREF.
-Alternatively, the average power and extinction ratio can be resistor set using potentiometers at the PAVSET and ERSET pins, respectively.
+The ADN2872 has two methods for setting the average power ( $P{AV}$ ) and ER.
+The average power and ER can be voltage set using the voltage DAC outputs of a microcontroller to provide controlled reference voltages to PAVREF and ERREF.
+Alternatively, the average power and ER can be resistor set using potentiometers at the PAVSET and ERSET pins, respectively.